The F1 vs F1b Goldendoodle

-When I think of living life with a beloved Goldendoodle, I think of Tom Hank’s famous line in the movie Forrest Gump…
+When it comes to Goldendoodles, think of Tom Hank’s famous line in the movie Forrest Gump…

 “Life was like a box of chocolates.
 You never know what you’re gonna get.”

-That’s what makes sharing life with a Goldendoodle so grand.
+It’s true for Goldendoodles too.
+That’s what makes sharing life with a Goldendoodle so fun.
 Whether you’re welcoming an F1 or F1b Goldendoodle puppy to your pack, your Doodle dog is a gift of surprises that unfold along the way.

 Some say “hybrid” but Goldendoodle parents say “happy family member”

 So, whether you bring an F1 or an F1B Goldendoodle into your life, why is there so much variety?

 Here’s the 4-1-1: The Goldendoodle breed is not a true “breed.”
 Goldendoodles are a cross between two very different breeds—the intelligent Poodle and the loyal, friendly Golden Retriever.

 Since the two breeds are so different, the Goldendoodle offspring can favor one side of the family, the other side of the family, or fall somewhere in between.

 You may have even heard people use the term “hybrid” to describe Goldendoodles.
 However, most Goldendoodle parents describe them as “family members.”

 So now that you’ve got the big picture on the Poodle plus Golden Retriever heritage, lets get into the nitty-gritty on what distinguishes an F1 from an F1b Goldendoodle.